Sky Entertainment

 The first series was done on an absolute shoe-string of a budget, squashed into Studio F almost knocking their heads on the Sharpie Washes.
 Jason Underwood did one of his classic sets, complete with giant rusty nuts (of course…).

-Martin Profession very kindly loaned some Vi+-pers to add the basic rig of SharpieWashes and Generics, together with LED Creative’s tubes, which the cameras loved shooting through and around.
-Andy Harris joined with his Vector, and did a sterling job programming all the lights.
+Martin Profession very kindly loaned some Vipers to add the basic rig of SharpieWashes and Generics from RML, together with LED Creative’s perspex tubes which the cameras loved shooting through and around.

 Season 2 : Studio 4/5

 A year later, there was a better budget - and then some more was found, which gave enough for each act to have their own lighting “special” to give each their own look - from giant hanging bulbs to MORE sharpies, etc 🎉🥳 🍾.
 And this time, upgraded to the biggest studio, which was much better to rig moving lights in, as well as a decent ceiling height!
-This time could afford two dek operators, so Andy concentrated on the faces and the LED tubes, with the great (…and greatly missed…) Alan Boyd joining to do all the movers on a GrandMA 2.
+This time could afford two split the workload across two programmers, Andy concentrated on the faces and the LED tubes, and the great (…and greatly missed…) Alan Boyd joining to do all the movers on a GrandMA 2.

 Sky Cinema - Oscars Nomination & Awards Coverage (various)

-Oscars wrap-around live build-up and coverage - needed not only to provide context and chat, but to fill the many american advery breask - sadly done in chilly west london not california.
+Oscars wrap-around live build-up and coverage - needed not only to provide context and chat, but to fill the many american ad breaks - sadly done in chilly west london not california.

 The Great Culture Quiz- Sky Arts